 Meta is apparently doing all this to get users from the Reddit, and Twitter exit wave.

 Of course we can assume that other companies will follow suit if the Threads experiment is successful.
 And when it does, we'll have the Internet as we know it again.
-The Fediverse will begin to be made up of companies – collecting fiefdoms that will cut off all others.
+The Fediverse will begin to consist of corporations – data collection fiefdoms that will cut off everyone else.